Next-Frame Decoding for Ultra-Low-Bitrate Image Compression with Video Diffusion Priors: Methodology

 where $\mathcal{E}_{Enc}$ is the encoder of the Anchor Codec and $Q$ denotes quantization. $\xi$ represents the noisy latent input of the target frame and $l$ refers to the transmitted latent. $\mathcal{E}_{Dec}$ denotes the anchor decoder, and $\mathcal{G}$ is a VDM adapted for single-interval photorealistic next-frame prediction.

 In the following sections, we introduce our two-stage training scheme designed to bridge the domain gap between video generation and image decoding, and to mitigate the computational overhead of multi-step diffusion sampling.
-These stages together enable efficient and faithful image decoding within our generative compression framework.